haighis/constance/MONITORING_GENSERVER_FUNCTIONALCORE_DESIGN.md

 # Monitor Item Worker

-A GenServer that handles calling the monitor library that checks whether a website is "up" or "down" and then triggers a notification in the event a monitor item is down.
+A GenServer that handles calling the Http Check Core library that checks whether a website is "up" or "down" and then triggers a notification in the event a monitor item is down.
 Monitor Item checks are encapsulated in a library Http.Check.Core that handle the details of calling out and doing an http check for a url.

 This GenServer has a restart set to Temporary so that if they crash while doing a monitor check then they aren't restarted.
 This is a potential bug and is a future consideration.
-For now an http check just succeeds but when there are other more complicated checks such as ping, traceroute, database checks then
+For now an http check just succeeds but when there are other more complicated checks such as ping, traceroute, database checks then consideration to handle genserver crashes will need to be done.

 When this GenServer starts up it is hydrated with state that contains the monitor url and monitor name.
 The GenServer sends itself a message for :check_item that is handled in `handle_info(:check_item, state)` method signature.